Ghazal 67, Verse 4x

 Moreover, it's also not clear how 'like a path/road/practice' [juu;N jaadah] should connect to the main clause.
 It seems to require the linking of its noun to another noun; and indeed, there isn't even any verb in the line at all (so that we have to assume a copulative construction with 'is').
 Is the 'lane' of the longing of heart-lessness what's being analogized?
 Or is it the 'longing'?
 Or might it be 'heart-lessness', conceived of as a practice?
 In fact, it might even somehow be the 'head' itself that now feels to the lover like a path or a practice (stranger things than that have happened in the lover's head).

-The second line gives us the imagery of the chained feet that prevent the traveler from moving on in his mystical quest (whatever exactly it may be).
+The second line then gives us the imagery of the chained feet that prevent the traveler from moving on in his mystical quest (whatever exactly it may be).
 The head looks forward, it longs to move; but the feet are bound.
 But how exactly are they bound?
-Because of what I call the 'transitivity' of 'A is B', two possibilities at once present themselves:
+Because of what I call the 'symmetry' of Urdu grammar ('A is B' also affirms 'B is A'), two possibilities at once present themselves:

-=the bondage is a literal chain on the feet (2a): The mad lover is often chained up, to keep him from wandering crazily around, a danger to himself or others.
+=The bondage is a literal chain on the feet (2a).
+The mad lover is often chained up, to keep him from wandering crazily around, a danger to himself or others.
 The chain on his feet is what connects him to the 'love of the homeland'.
 Because it's all that keeps him within the homeland, as though he felt (an ironic) 'love' for it?
 Because it reminds him of the passion that drove him mad in the first place?
 Because the 'homeland' is this human world that he has now set himself to move beyond?

-=the bondage is a metaphorical, emotional 'chain on the feet' (2b): Since the mystical seeker wants to move on, even the smallest 'thread' of love of the homeland is as burdensome as an iron chain on his feet, holding him back.
+=The bondage is a metaphorical, emotional 'chain on the feet' (2b).
+Since the mystical seeker wants to move on, even the smallest 'thread' of love of the homeland is as burdensome as an iron chain on his feet, holding him back.
 Or else since the 'connection' of love of the homeland is as powerful as a chain on his feet, he's unable to bring himself to break it.
 Is it the last link?
 Has he given up all individual loves, and is he now restrained only by a primal 'love of the homeland' in the broadest sense?